jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.16.1
+- fixed crash by adding `androidx.interpolator` dependency for animation compatibility

 ### 0.16.0
 - Android 13+ only: disabled automatic scan on Android 12 and below
 - added “Not supported” UI state with proper localized strings